 You can apply for AABD cash assistance at the Illinois Department of Human Services website or at your local DHS office.
 But if you live in Cook County, you apply at the district DHS office.

 If you have too much income for SSI, you may be eligible for AABD.
-You can find out whether your eligible on the AABD page of DHS's website.
+You can find out whether you're eligible on the AABD page of DHS's website.

-The Bureau of Disability Determination Services (DDS) is the state department that makes the initial determinations about whether you are eligible for disability.
-DDS will gather and review your medical information and may schedule a consultative examination (CE) for you to attend.
+The Bureau of Disability Determination Services (DDS) is the state department that makes the initial determinations about whether you're eligible for disability.
+A claims examiner at DDS will gather and review your medical information and may schedule a consultative examination (CE) for you to attend.
 A CE is an examination conducted by a doctor hired by the SSA.

-Illinois' Department of Human Services administers DDS.
+Illinois' Department of Human Services manages DDS.
 Here is DDS's contact information:

 Bureau of Disability Determination Services